 - 5. Generously butter an 8- or 9-inch (20- or 23-cm) cast-iron skillet.

-- 7. Roll the dough out into a rectangle, roughly 9 inches by 12 inches (23 by 30 cm) and 1/4 inch (6 mm) thick, using just enough flour to prevent it from sticking to the work surface.
+- 8. Roll the dough into a rectangle roughly 9 inches by 12 inches (23 by 30 cm) and 1/4 inch (6 mm) thick, using just enough flour to prevent it from sticking.

 For several smaller skillet cinnamon rolls, start at the short end and roll the dough into a log.
 Using a sharp knife or pizza cutter, cut the log crosswise into 6 equal rolls.
 Arrange the rolls inside the buttered cast-iron skillet.
 Space slightly apart for rolls with crisp edges, if desired, or nestle together for softer rolls.
 Cover loosely with plastic wrap and let rest at room temperature for 75 minutes.

-- 11. Bake the cinnamon roll(s) until golden brown and set in the middle (to test the latter, you’ll need to probe a little into the center between rolls of dough with the tip of a knife), about 25 minutes.
+- 12. Bake the cinnamon roll(s) until golden brown and set in the middle, about 25 minutes.
+To test for doneness, you’ll need to use the tip of a knife to probe a little into the center between the rolls.
 Let the roll(s) cool in the skillet for 10 minutes before icing.

 - Make the cream cheese icing

-- 13. Serve the cinnamon roll(s) straight from the skillet or, if desired, first transfer the roll(s) to a serving platter.
-Slather the cinnamon roll(s) with the cream cheese icing, slice the larger roll into wedges, if desired, and serve.
+- 15. Serve the cinnamon roll(s) straight from the skillet or, if desired, transfer to a platter.
+Slather the cinnamon roll(s) with the cream cheese icing and, if serving the single skillet roll, slice it into wedges.
+Watch it disappear.
+Originally published March 30, 2019.

 - Skillet Cinnamon Rolls with Any White Bread Dough